Hundreds of thousands march to Sudan presidential palace in protest against coup | Law-Order

 The Central Committee of Sudanese Doctors says 45 people have been killed in crackdowns on protesters since the Oct.
 25 coup.
 It was the ninth in a series of demonstrations against the coup, which have continued even after the military signed a deal on Nov.
 21 with Hamdok, who had been under house arrest, and released him and other high-profile political detainees.

 On Saturday night, Prime Minister Abdalla Hamdok warned in a statement https://www.reuters.com/world/africa/sudans-stability-unity-are-risk-pm-says-amid-mass-protests-2021-12-18 that Sudan's revolution faced a major setback and that political intransigence from all sides threatened the country's unity and stability.
-The military and civilian political parties had shared power since Bashir's removal.
+The military and civilian political parties known as the Forces of Freedom and Change Coalition (FFC) had shared power since Bashir's removal.
 But the agreement reinstating Hamdok angered protesters, who previously had seen him as a symbol of resistance to military rule and denounced his deal with the military as a betrayal.

+Civilian parties, and neighbourhood resistance committees that have organised several mass protests, demand full civilian rule under the slogan "no negotiation, no partnership, no legitimacy."
+In a statement, the FFC supported the resistance committees' calls for sit-ins, strikes, and further protests, which are scheduled for Dec.
+25 and Dec.
+30.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)